Angela Bianchini

 Angela Bianchini (/it/; 21 April 1921 – 27 October 2018) was an Italian fiction writer and literary critic of Jewish descent.
-She grew up in Italy and emigrated to the United States in 1941, after Mussolini's openly anti-Semitic racial laws were enacted.
+She grew up in Italy and emigrated to the United States in 1941, after Mussolini's openly antisemitic racial laws were enacted.

 Education and early career

 Bianchini spent her "years in waiting" (to use Giovanni Macchia's expression) at Johns Hopkins University where she completed a Ph.D. in French Linguistics under the guidance and supervision of Leo Spitzer.
 The presence and lectures of a group of Spanish exiles (among whom Pedro Salinas and Jorge Guillén) determined some of her major interests in the field of Spanish literature: in particular the great 20th century poetry and 19th century novel.

 After her return to Rome after the war, Bianchini was attracted to the world of communication and collaborated not only with such prestigious periodicals as Il Mondo of Mario Pannunzio, but also with RAI (the Italian Broadcasting Corporation).
 For RAI she wrote several cultural broadcasts, radio plays and original radio and T.V. programs.